 To provide the maximum of sightseeing or shore excursion time, most cruises arrive in the early morning at each port and depart in the evening, sailing overnight to the next destination.
-Early on we realized that end cabins on lower decks can result in disruptions to one's sleep when the thrusters at the bow and stern that ease the ship sideways to the dock are switched on and off.
+Early on we realized that end cabins on lower decks can result in disruptions to one's sleep when the thrusters at the bow and stern that ease the ship sideways to the pier are switched on and off.

 Our midship suite on the Seabourn Pride had spared us any such disturbances, but one morning we were awakened by "clip-clop, clip-clop, clip-clop, ..." in the hallway!
 There seemed to be a pony, or perhaps a procession of them, since the parade continued for five minutes or so.
 Of course, when we opened the door there was nothing to be seen in either direction – perhaps they were Ghost Riders?